Bucks County assistance programs.

 PACE/PACENET - This Pennsylvania state government program, which can be reached at 1.800.225.7233/1.800.225.7223, provides free prescription drug and patient assistance to individuals who are aged 65 and older.

 Free legal aid in Bucks County – Assistance for housing issues (such as foreclosure or eviction assistance) is available as well as help in applying for government entitlement programs, such as SSI.
 Lawyers can also help seniors, the disabled, and qualified low income families by offering a diverse set of programs to them.
-Click more Bucks legal assistance.
+Click more Bucks County area legal assistance.

 Bucks County Dental Program - Offers free dental care to children who live in Bucks County who have no health or dental insurance.
 There are income eligibility requirements to apply.